 Status: (Other than the hospital bills.)
 None, as usual.
 They’re a burden, so I avoid them.
 The cars, the house, they’re all paid for.
 Student loans…never used them.
 Credit Card debt?
 I only use one, and it gets paid off every month, and often I’ll pay it off multiple times per month.
 Just depends on how many times I think about it.

-That said, February, along with January, are very boring months for dividends.
-Finally March has arrived!
-And we actually brought in some dividend income.
+February and January are very boring months for dividends.
+Finally, March has arrived!
+Here is where we actually start to bring in some dividend income.

-The dividend income was less than $10 off from what we received in 2020.
-I’m curious what April will look like, because most of that dividend came from one mutual fund in the biotech sector.
-Has anything happened in the biotech sector recently?!
-Maybe a vaccine or two or three.
+I’m curious what April will look like because most of that dividend comes from one mutual fund in the biotech sector.
+Now that the government stopped buying as much of a certain vaccine?

 Of that 50% we are spending, Housing and Daycare alone eat up about 30%.
 We give 10%, so that means we are living on 10-15% for everything else.